 I was pretty determined from the get-go.
 Since the day I arrived in Spain I would pack up Estel in her stroller and head over to the nearest park and strategically place ourselves near parents and their kids that looked nice enough to befriend us.
 It was a nice attempt and for months I had so many awkward conversations at the playground with other parents only to find the conversation would reach a dead-end, goodbyes would be said and I would go home with no new friends to report.
 It was a bit discouraging but I kept at it.
 I tried speaking Castellano, Catalan and even a bit of English to any English speaking parents on the playground that day.
 Still no numbers were swapped and no invites were given for a coffee date.

-I was starting to get homesick which, for those of you who have experienced homesickness, is totally worse than the flu.
+for those of you who have experienced homesickness, is totally worse than the flu.

 So I phoned a good friend in San Diego who had relocated there from Poland.
 She suggested I change my approach and join a non-profit or some fun group activity.
 She explained that by consequence of being with others in such groups, friends are made more naturally.
 She also reminded me to be patient because making friends really does take a lot of time and effort.
 Feeling a bit more empowered and accepting of the process I spent some time online researching local non-profits and creative groups.
 Quickly I had found the two groups that I am currently a member of, the Barcelona Women’s Network and the CCC Inc. Sitges Entrepreneurial Women’s Group and well, let’s just say, now I have a lot more friends!